jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 gulp, git, GitHub, insomnia.

 - Due to the scale of the project I assumed one working branch (master) would be sufficient however when I made some major design changes halfway through development I resorted to using some feature branches.
-- Although I have little experience with gulp I knew I could used a previous gulp setup to manage my bower components and JS and SCSS injection.
+- Although I have little experience with gulp I knew I could used a previous gulp setup to manage my bower components and JS and CSS injection.

 ## Process